 CwC asked: Dan, what stops you from obeying the Mosaic Code?

-If it is Old Covenant it has been nailed to the Cross by Jesus and the New Covenant has replaced it.
-The only time you would follow the Old Covenant (which doesn't apply to us, the saved, anymore) is if it is repeated in the New Covenant, or you're not Saved in Christ.
-Make sense?
+If it is Old Covenant it has been nailed to the Cross by Jesus as fulfilled and the New Covenant has continued it.
+The only time you would follow the Old Covenant is if it is repeated in the New Covenant.
 You won't find anything repeated about keeping the Sabbath in the New Covenant, for example, because Jesus is our Sabbath rest.
-So the 4th Old Commandment had been replaced.
+So the 4th Old Commandment had been fulfilled.

 (Hebrews 4:9-10, Matthew 11:28)